Home | Register | About | Teacher Resources | Submit Project | News

 About

-Join Safety Sleuth and work with your students as they look at our surroundings, think about what is safe or unsafe, make safe choices and share with others how to do the same.
-Just like any smart sleuth, your students will want to bring their curiosity and pay attention to detail.
-They can make a difference at home and school.
+After registering for the Safety Sleuth Program, you will work with your students to explore your surroundings, think about what is safe and unsafe, and make smart, safe choices, especially regarding electrical safety.
+Your students will then share their newfound knowledge with others.
+Just like a smart sleuth, they will bring their curiosity and pay attention to detail to make a difference at home and school.

-Safety Sleuth has been designed for grades 3-5 and includes safety lessons, one teacher guide, a class set of student guides and a corresponding student poster project with poster paper provided.
+The Safety Sleuth program is designed for students in Grades 3-5.
+It provides comprehensive safety lessons, a teacher guide, a class set of student guides, and all the necessary materials for a corresponding student poster project.

 Students Will: